The Pump Scheduling Problem: A Real-World Scenario for Reinforcement Learning: Related Works

-\textbf{Pump Scheduling.} In~\citep{costa2016branch}, the authors adopted a branch-and-bound algorithm that interacts with the hydraulic simulator EPANET~\footnote{https://www.epa.gov/water-research/epanet} to evaluate decisions at each timestep corresponding to 1 hour in a horizon length of 24 hours.
+\paragraph{Pump Scheduling.} In~\citep{costa2016branch}, the authors adopted a branch-and-bound algorithm that interacts with the hydraulic simulator EPANET~\footnote{https://www.epa.gov/water-research/epanet} to evaluate decisions at each timestep corresponding to $1$ hour in a horizon length of $24$ hours.
 The proposed algorithm aims to find a solution with minimum electricity consumption.
-Menke and colleagues in~\citep{menke2016exploring} also used a branch-and-bound approach through an algorithm with several steps for the branching procedure.
-The objective function adopted has contact with the presented in this work.
-The authors consider pumps with fixed speed (\texttt{ON}/\texttt{OFF}), intending to minimize the electricity consumption meanwhile penalizing switches in the pump operation.
-In~\cite{seo21pump}, the authors also applied DRL to control a real-world scenario of a wastewater treatment plant.
-Differently from our study case, in their system, the electricity price has different tariffs throughout the day, which add one more constraint to the proposed strategy.
+Menke et al. in~\citep{menke2016exploring} also used a branch-and-bound approach through an algorithm with several steps for the branching procedure.
+The objective function adopted is in contact with the one presented in this work.
+The authors consider pumps with fixed speed (\texttt{ON}/\texttt{OFF}), intending to minimize the power consumption while penalizing switches in pump operation.
+In~\citep{seo21pump}, the authors also applied DRL to control a real-world scenario of a wastewater treatment plant.
+Unlike our case study, in their system, the electricity price has different tariffs throughout the day, which adds another constraint to the proposed strategy.

-This section presents some control-related scenarios where the approach used was RL-based.
-Indeed, RL has already shown remarkable success in applications such as games and is beginning to show potential for sensitive real-world applications such as nuclear fusion.
-Afterward, we discuss some approaches for the specific scenario of pump scheduling.
-We believe that a data-driven solution based on RL can overcome some limitations presented in previous works, such as robustness and scalability.
-This work distinguishes itself from the others by releasing a testbed aiming RL approaches for the pump scheduling problem.